graphicintuitions/graphic-intuitions/src/pages/blog/remote-communication-channels-and-tips-for-todays-reality.md

     remote communication channels for your business.
 tags:
   - Tools
-  - ''
 ---
 Our new reality is creating a mandatory reliance on digital technology and remote communication channels.
 In recognition of this, we wanted to provide education and resources for our clients during this time.

-With workforces and clients working from home and seeking information online, now is not the time to retract your customer communication efforts, now is the time to pivot your communication from face-to-face and traditional phone calls to video, chat, SMS, Instant Messaging, email and as much information and support on your website as possible.
+With workforces and clients working from home and seeking information online, **now is not the time to retract your customer communication efforts, now is the time to pivot your communication** from face-to-face and traditional phone calls to video, chat, SMS, Instant Messaging, email and as much information and support on your website as possible.

 Along with the pivot of remote communication channels we recommend you provide consistent messaging of support on how your business can help.
 So let's dive in!